polterguy/polterguy.github.io/index.md

 ## The integrated log

-Aista Magic Cloud also comes with an integrated log component, allowing you to browse your server log, giving you control over events occurring that might somehow have consequences for your system.
+Magic Cloud also comes with an integrated log component, allowing you to browse your server log, giving you control over events occurring that might somehow have consequences for your system.

 ![Magic log](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/log.jpg)